matthewkolbe/LitMath/README.md

  ```

 ## Parallel Processing
 LitMath leverages SIMD for instruction level parallelism, but not compute cores.
-For array sizes large enough, this it would be a really good idea to do multicore processing.
+For array sizes large enough, it would be a really good idea to do multicore processing.
 There's an example called `LitExpDoubleParallel` in the ExpBenchmark.cs file to see one way to go about this.